The Parathyroid Glands Balancing The Major Minerals

 When these are present, it then becomes important to evaluate the glands indispensable for calcium management, the parathyroid glands.

 I have seen a great many miracle-like responses by exclusively treating other tissues as well.
 However, none seems to be as rapid or systemically impactful as those regarding the parathyroid.
 This makes sense on many levels.
-Since it is the job of the parathyroid glands to balance the body’s calcium levels, and since calcium is involved in nearly all cellular reactions (along with some other minerals), it would be prudent to assume that a disruption in the calcium regulation of the body would create, not just a small set of symptoms or a minor failure, but would possibly create a slow down or loss of function to the body as a whole.
+Since it is the job of the parathyroid glands to balance the body’s calcium levels, and since calcium is involved in nearly all cellular reactions (along with some other minerals), it would be prudent to assume that a disruption in the calcium regulation of the body would create, not just a small set of symptoms or a minor failure, but would possibly create a significant loss of function to the body as a whole.

 How To Fix It.
-Using PAK, the two important hormones for parathyroid function can be checked over the glands themselves.
+Using FBA, the two important hormones for parathyroid function can be checked over the glands themselves.
 If a muscle weakness is created by one or the other hormone, then an “antidote” or negating substance(s) can be utilized.
 Often, it is parathyroid tissue itself along with some vitamin D that does the best job.
 I have seen the parathyroid improve altogether with proper immune support and blood sugar balancing as well.
 This too is no surprise.
 There are direct connections to most problems in the body via the immune and blood sugar systems.
-If all a natural doctor did was to work on one or both of these systems, they would undoubtedly help many people overcome chronic health issues.
+In fact, if all a natural doctor did was to work on one or both of these critical systems, they would undoubtedly help many people overcome chronic health issues.

 Final Thoughts The parathyroid is but one piece of a very complex human health puzzle.
 Ideally, all system, tissue and nutritional considerations need to be made to accomplish the most good.
 However, when calcium disruptions are present, it is wise to first look to the parathyroid glands.